-A. Wareham River - All of the waters north of an imaginary line from Quasuet Point of Hamilton Beach due East to a point at Parkwood Beach.
+A. Wareham River - All of the waters north of an imaginary line from Quasuet Point of Hamilton Beach, due East to a point at Parkwood Beach.

-- B. Onset Bay To include the federal channel from the tip of Burgess Point, to all waters North and West of an imaginary line, running from Point Independence to Wickets Island, thence to federal channel buoy, can "13". - C. Cohasset Narrows and Buttermilk Bay All of the Wareham waterways north of Daymark G9, including Butlers Cove, to an imaginary line drawn from the north end of Jefferson Shores due east to the Bourne town line.
+B. Onset Bay - To include the federal channel from the tip of Burgess Point, to all waters North and West of an imaginary line, running from Point Independence to Wickets Island, thence to federal channel buoy, can "13".

+C. Cohasset Narrows and Buttermilk Bay - All of the Wareham waterways north of day mark G9, including Butlers Cove, to an imaginary line drawn from the north end of Jefferson Shores due east to the Bourne town line.

-Headway Speed: The slowest speed at which a motorboat can be operated and maintain steerage, but not to exceed six miles per hour (6 mph), except in the case of Personal Watercraft, for which headway speed shall mean the slowest speed at which a Personal Watercraft may be operated and maintain steerage.
+Headway Speed: The slowest speed at which a motorboat can be operated and maintain steerage, but not to exceed six miles nor hour (6 mph) except in the case of Personal but not to exceed six miles per hour (6 mph), except in the case of Personal Watercraft, for which headway speed shall mean the slowest speed at which a Personal Watercraft may be operated and maintain steerage.
 (To be considered operating at headway speed the operator of a Personal Watercraft shall be either kneeling or sitting).